qiyitang71/compiler-bug-impact/README.md

 We have collected the logs of building the apps in /home/user42/compiler-bug-impact/data/Build_Logs and the logs of computing the different functions in /home/user42/compiler-bug-impact/data/Function_Logs.

-The /home/user42/compiler-bug-impact/scripts folder contains an analyse-bug.sh script that analyses the impact a specified bug on our selection of 309 Debian applications.
+The /home/user42/compiler-bug-impact/scripts folder contains an analyse-bug.sh script that analyses the impact a specified bug on our selection of 309 Debian apps.
 The list of 309 Debian apps is in /home/user42/compiler-bug-impact/scripts/build/tasks-full.json.
 Note that the bug has to be one of our 45 selected bugs listed in /home/user42/compiler-bug-impact/scripts/bug_list.

 ```
 ./analyse-bug.sh $bug_id